-- (b) In ordering postseparation support, the court shall base its award on the financial needs of the parties, the present employment income and other recurring earnings of each party from any source, their income-earning abilities, the separate and marital debt service obligations, those expenses reasonably necessary to support each of the parties, and each party's respective legal obligations to support any other persons. - (c) A dependent spouse is entitled to an award of postseparation support if, based on consideration of the factors specified in subsection (b) of this section, the court finds that the resources of the dependent spouse are not adequate to meet his or her reasonable needs and the supporting spouse has the ability to pay.
+In ordering postseparation support, the court shall base its award on the financial needs of the parties, the present employment income and other recurring earnings of each party from any source, their income-earning abilities, the separate and marital debt service obligations, those expenses reasonably necessary to support each of the parties, and each party's respective legal obligations to support any other persons.

-- (d) Repeated acts of adultery, excessive alcohol or drug abuse, or cruel and barbarous treatment endangering the life of the other spouse, committed by the dependent spouse prior to separation, shall be grounds for disallowance or reduction of the dependent spouse's entitlement to postseparation support.
+- (c) A dependent spouse is entitled to an award of postseparation support if the court finds that the supporting spouse has, prima facie, committed one or more acts of marital misconduct as defined in this Article and if, based on consideration of the factors specified in subsection (b) of this section, the court finds that the resources of the dependent spouse are not adequate to meet his or her reasonable needs and the supporting spouse has the ability to pay. - (d) Marital misconduct as defined in this Article committed by the dependent spouse prior to separation, shall be grounds for disallowance or reduction of the dependent spouse's entitlement to postseparation support.
 If such acts are pleaded in defense by the supporting spouse, the judge shall also consider any such acts by the supporting spouse when determining whether or not the dependent spouse's entitlement to postseparation support should be disallowed or reduced. - (e) An initial order providing for postseparation support shall expire after 12 months.
 However, upon motion of either party, a court shall review the terms of the initial postseparation support order and may modify or continue the order of postseparation support for an additional fixed period of time in order to allow a pending request for alimony or equitable distribution to be determined.

-The court in considering an award of postseparation support after the 12-month expiration of the initial order shall consider the factors described in subsection (b) of this section and may also consider either party's marital misconduct, as defined in this Article.
+The court in considering an award of postseparation support after the 12-month expiration of the initial order shall consider the factors described in subsection (b) of this section and may also consider either party's marital misconduct, as defined in this Article occurring either prior or subsequent to the initial order.
 This subsection shall not enlarge the time periods established under G.S.
 50-16.1A(4) and shall be in addition to the provision for modification based on change of circumstances provided in G.S.
 50-16.9.